 Correct location of the trench for the tie-in at the meter

 3).
 Sweeping turns are the best and reduce the number of underground fittings.
 When 90-degree angles are unavoidable where a riser will be installed then make sure the trench is at least 4’ long so the 4’ riser can lay in the trench and then make the 90-degree turn.
 (See picture 1B).
 Having a tee in the underground line for additional gas stubs should not be installed where concrete is going to be poured above it.
 The additional stub locations should be at least 4’ from the main trench so the 4’ horizontal part of the riser can lay flat and not put undue stress on any fittings.

 If an additional stub has to be in line with the main trench then the trench needs to be widened at least one foot for at least 6’ allowing for a horizontal tee, a 90-degree elbow, and a riser to be installed.

 It is the trenching contractor’s responsibility for identifying the location and end height for the riser.
 It is required that a stake identifying the end location of the riser as well as a clear marking on the stake to show finished or final grade at that location.
 Failure to correctly mark the location could result in a return trip charge should we be requested to return to move the riser location.
 These gas line trenching requirements should help prevent that.

-When piping to pool heater, every attempt should be made in the planning stages to locate the riser as close as possible to the pool heater inlet so we can reduce the amount of the steel pipe run to reach the inlet.
-We cannot pipe in front of either access door, so location of the inlet in relation to the riser is important.
+When piping to the pool heater, every attempt should be made in the planning stages to locate the riser as close as possible to the pool heater inlet so we can reduce the amount of the steel pipe run to reach the inlet.
+We cannot pipe in front of either access door, so the location of the inlet in relation to the riser is important.
 Excessive above-ground steel piping may incur additional time and material charges.